HSNL-TAs/socket-lab2/README.md

 ### TODO

-* Improve C&C Server: Change return content when BOT master POST the commands to it.
+- [x] Improve C&C Server: Change return content when BOT master PUT the commands to it.
+- [x] A BOT Master program (Using requests lib PUT the command)
-* A BOT Master program: a bot master program use raw socket to change C&C server content.
+- [ ] A BOT Master program: a bot master program use raw socket to change C&C server content.